vigetlabs/prestotype/docs/about.md

 * Upload it clients.viget.com
 * If you're on a Viget staff network or VPNed in, you can share a link with othe people on the network by including your IP (ie: http://192.168.7.1/my-site).
 This is great for quickly sharing work with a co-worker, or testing on different devices.
-* You _can_ share your site via ZIP file, but note that the partials functionality will break in some browsers if loaded via the file:// protocol.
+* You _can_ share your site via ZIP file, but note that it won't work in some browsers unless the recipient serves it via a web server like Mamp or OS X Apache.